 Candidates are required to take at least two arts courses, one of which must be an arts activity course.
-Candidates may take additional coursework toward a concentration in visual and performing arts.
 Candidates in the undergraduate program and graduate certificate program complete ELED 4220 and ELED 5110, respectively.
 Each course is focused on integrating curriculum, and candidates complete an integrated instructional unit that addresses concepts and principles associated with art education.
 Instructional competence is demonstrated and assessed during student teaching.
 An arts education specialist that works with both the Cato College of Education and the College of Arts and Architecture coordinates communication and examines arts integration across the curriculum.